-We have learned from the best in the business; shambolic politics and nonchalance is a race to the bottom; Zimbabwe has just but fallen off its wheels; the country is right at the foot of every socioeconomic indicator; ZANU PF attempts at building one nation by crushing minority ethnic groups has successfully widened socio-political cracks, widened the gap between the elite and the poor and successfully rid society of the middle class.
+When it comes to political indiscipline, we have learned from the best in the business; shambolic politics and nonchalance is a race to the bottom; Zimbabwe has just but fallen off its wheels; the country is right at the foot of every socioeconomic indicator.
+ZANU PF attempts at building one nation by crushing minority ethnic groups has successfully widened socio-political cracks, widened the gap between the elite and the poor and successfully rid society of the middle class.

 The ZANU PF politics founded on tribalism, paranoia, vengeance and hatred of Matabeles and a desire to build an ethnic Shona super state raises little hope for the current and future Matabele generations.
 The shambolic political project has shaken many communities across Matabeleland but it must never be allowed to touch the foundation of the region; the steel of Matabeleland resolve cannot be dented.

-Our future is not safer under the current Zimbabwe political regime.
-We have regressed, the progress promised by Zimbabwean independence has not happened.
-Sadly, we are now trying to build our future on tribalism when our foundations are multi-ethnic; there is no future in such an infrastructure.
+Just like our circumstances were horrible in Rhodesia, our future is not secure under the current Zimbabwe political regime.
+We have regressed, the progress promised by Zimbabwean independence has not happened to Mthwakazi.
+Sadly, we are now trying to build our future on the tribalism platform when our foundations are multi-ethnic; there is no future in such an infrastructure.

 Our task should not be to raise anxieties of any population group or individual resident or visitor in Matabeleland.
 We have to remain bold in our national ambitions.
 First, let us fight against the temptation for retaliatory ethnic discrimination; second, we must win the fight against the local dominance of ZANU PF politics and ensure empowerment of local communities in the next decade; third, we must improve moral standards in society to provide a strong foundation for good governance and fourth, let us fight against the demon of fear and confront all injustice irrespective of the source.